-The consolidated financial statements have been authorized to issue by the Board of Directors with consensus on March 19, 2015.
+The parent company only financial statements have been authorized to issue by the Board of Directors with consensus on March 19, 2015.

 3. Application of New Standards, Amendments and Interpretations

 (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")